caylabenoit/joy/README.md

 * Log management
 * An other ...

-See my web site here for more http://benoit.famillecayla.fr/ Use the empty template here https://github.com/caylabenoit/joytemplate
+See my web site here for more http://benoit.famillecayla.fr/ and Use the empty template here https://github.com/caylabenoit/joytemplate